-In this post, I breakdown each expense and explain how easy it really is to earn between 2% and 5% back on your purchases.
-Those numbers sound small, but over the course of the year they can add up to $600 in rewards on average.
+In this post, I break down each expense and explain how easy it really is to earn between 2% and 5% back on your purchases.
+Those numbers sound small, but over the course of the year they can add up to more than $600 in rewards on average.
 And if you feel as if you spend more than what I have listed below (this breakdown doesn't include travel as it wasn't listed on the BLS expenditure report) you're likely to earn even more.

-The spending in the chart above is all yearly and these purchases are credit card eligible - meaning that you can use your credit card versus having to use a debit card, cash or a check.
+The spending in the chart above calculates yearly expenses and only assumes purchases made are credit card eligible - meaning that you can use your credit card versus having to use a debit card, cash or a check.
 Darn you, rent!

 - Chase Sapphire Preferred